mitre/emass_client/src/typescript_client/README.md

 ```

 ## Getting Started
-Before accessing any of the endpoints provided by the emass_client, we need configure common axios settings.
+Before accessing any of the endpoints provided by the emass_client, we need to configure common axios settings.

 ### Axios Configuration
 All calls utilizing the emass_client@1.0.4 need to initialize axios as follows: